Bipolar Disorder

 Consult a healthcare provider if you experience any of the following:

-- You experience extreme mood swings affecting function
+- Extreme mood swings affecting functioning

-- Depression does not respond to standard treatment
+- Depression not responding to antidepressants alone

 Talk to a Healthcare Provider